perfidb/perfidb/README.md

 To export transactions from a specific account to a CSV file

-(Note: note implemented at the moment)
+(Note: not implemented at the moment)
 ```sql
 EXPORT amex TO './amex.csv';
 ```